Chemistry Department News

 Chemistry at Whitman News

-May 2017: The Chemistry Department hosted its annual end of the year celebration and awards ceremony at Wildwood Park.
+May 2018: The Chemistry Department faculty and student enjoyed a year-end celebration and awards ceremony at Wildwood Park.
 Students and faculty took a Reading Day break to relax and enjoy the sun and food from the on-site taco truck.

 April 2017: Senior chemistry students presented their research at the 2017 Spring National American Chemical Society Meeting in San Francisco.
 The 5 day conference drew over 18,000 chemists from around the world.